 Where do eggs exit the chicken?

 As they do from all birds, eggs exit the chicken from the chicken's cloaca.
 This is a multi-purpose orifice that is similar in shape, size, and function in both male and female chickens.
 In males, it is the exit point for sperm.
 In females, it is the entry point for sperm, and the exit point for eggs.
 In both sexes, it is the exit point for uric acid and feces – which plop out together.

 However the eggs that are sold in the supermarket, the eggs of commerce, are generally unfertilized; they cannot ever develop into baby chicks.

 Occasionally some chicken sperm must get past chicken farm security, though no-one seems to know how, so to make sure fertilized eggs do not get into the market place, all eggs are "candled" before being sold.
-Traditionally, candling meant transilluminating the egg, using the light from a candle.
+Historically, candling meant transilluminating the egg, using the light from a candle.
 Today, very few actual candles are used in the process of candling chicken eggs.

 Did I ever tell you about the sex education that my children received at 6 years old, in first grade?
 I got a letter from the school saying "We would like to teach your child about sex.
 If you don't want us to, let us know, and we won't, otherwise we are going to teach your child about sex, understand?
 Check this box, if you understand, and have no objection, and return this form with your child.
 Otherwise check this other box and we'll take your child out of the classroom for awhile, and put him in the temporary classroom with the other uninformed kids."

 Me: Bob, what did they tell you about sex?